ru22-14/beauty-boutique/README.md

 <img src="static/media/checkout-top.jpg" width="80%" align = "center"> <img src="static/media/checkout-bottom.jpg" width="80%" align = "center"> <br><br>

-At the bottom of the Checkout form there are two options for the customer if they want to checkout or adjust their basket.
+At the bottom of the checkout form there are two options for the customer if they want to checkout or adjust their basket.

-After a successfull Checkout the user is notified and leads to another page which displays information that a confirmation is sent to the user's Email along with a brief Order Summary.
+After a successfull checkout the user is notified and leads to another page which displays information that a confirmation is sent to the user's Email along with a brief Order Summary.
 A link to the new arrivals page is also provided under the order summary.

 <img src="static/media/checkout-successfull.jpg" width="80%" align = "center"> <br>

 ### My Profile Page

 Inside My Profile the users can find the Order History and can find all the orders placed.
-There the User is also provided a form in order to update the address if need to do so.
+There the user is also provided a form in order to update the address in case they need to do so.

 <img src="static/media/order-history.jpg" width="80%" align = "center"> <br>

 ### Newsletter Page

-This Page is accessable only to the Owner of this website.
-The Owner can send Newsletters regarding updates, special offers and any Upcoming events to all the Subscribers.
+This page is accessable only to the owner(admin) of this website.
+The owner(admin) can send Newsletters regarding updates, special offers and any upcoming events to all the Subscribers.

 <img src="static/media/newsletter.jpg" width="80%" align = "center"> <br>

-A Success message appears after sending newsletter email to the subscribers.
+A success message appears after sending a newsletter email to the subscribers.

 <img src="static/media/newsletter-sent-msg.jpg" width="50%" align = "center"> <br>